 Long-acting insulin, also known as insulin glargine (Lantus) and insulin detemir (Levemir), is taken once or twice a day, usually at dinner or bedtime, and lasts up to 24 hours.

 Intermediate-acting insulin, also called NPH (Humulin and Novolin), is used once or twice daily and lasts for 8 to 12 hours.

-Will adding basal insulin to my diabetes treatment plan be right for me?
+Is basal insulin right for me?

 Since every person is different, only your physician can tell you what type of insulin therapy is best suited for your needs.

 Will my basal insulin dose change?
-Why?

 Your physician might consider changing your basal insulin dosage for several reasons.